![]() |

 where:

-In order to extract track index from the array element index the following formula can be used
+In order to extract the track index from the array element index, the following formula can be used

-All arrays stored in xAOD are one dimensional.
-It means that data saved in 3D arrays has to be transformed into 1D array.
+All arrays stored in the xAOD are one dimensional, so 3D arrays are transformed into 1D arrays in the xAOD.

-In case of the 3D arrays storing information about fibers, an index of a 1D array is constructed in the following way:
+In the case of the 3D arrays storing information about fibers, the index of a 1D array is constructed in the following way:

 potIndex*numberOfPlates*numberOfLayers + plateIndex*numberOfLayers + layerIndex